 The repair process usually begins mid-April and may last until late May.
 The repair schedule varies due to the severity of the winter season and other weather-related damages.

 If the Town of Newmarket damages other items such as curbway stops, please call the Town of Newmarket at 905-895-5193.
 Boulevards are owned by the Town of Newmarket and should not have any landscape features in these areas.
 Items damaged on boulevards are not the responsibility of the Town of Newmarket.

 Who removes snow from sidewalks?

-The Town clears snow from paved/concrete walkways that go from street to street and into parks and facilities as per Town policy.
-Walkways are Priority #2 and are cleared of snow immediately upon satisfactory completion of sidewalks as noted in Priority #1.
+The Town clears snow from paved/concrete walkways that go from street to street and into parks and facilities.
+Walkways are considered secondary routes and are cleared of snow immediately after the completion of primary sidewalk routes.

 The following locations are not part of the Town's snow removal services:

 - Unpaved park walkways and paths.
-Some walkways are posted with signs indicating they are not maintained in the winter and alternative routes should be found.
+Some walkways have signs posted that indicate they are not maintained in the winter and alternative routes should be found.

 - Private walks, driveways and roads.
 These areas are the responsibility of the individual, business or corporation owning the property.
 For example, the owner of a townhouse complex must keep any internal roads clear of snow and ice.

 Property owners are responsible for clearing snow from their walkways and driveways and it makes good sense to keep these areas and steps free of ice.
-No one wants a family member or visitor to slip and fall and the postal carrier, meter reader and other service personnel will thank you for providing a safe path to your door.
-Under the highway traffic act property owners are not allowed to deposit snow on the travelled portion of the roadway.
+No one wants a family member or visitor to slip and fall.
+Under the highway traffic act, property owners are not allowed to deposit snow on the travelled portion of the roadway.

 Other points of snow etiquette and safety to keep in mind are: